sahilrajput03/sahilrajput03/arch-notes.md

 history n # n is number and it give last n number of commands(including the commands you executed in current shell as well). history 300 | grep scp | grep important$
 ```

+The most amazing experience to solve this is via using `hh` cli tool, i.e., #see `hstr` in this file for help for using that.

 ## Installed docker, docker-compose in archos

 ```bash